 It is a good idea to plan where you will stop each day so you can arrange appropriate transport and accommodation.
 Check public transport times and have a list of taxi numbers on hand so you can book in advance.
 A popular option is to drive to the start and get a taxi back to the car.
 A seasonal rambler service operates in the Mournes and along the Causeway Coast.

 There are a large number of B&B, hostels, campsites and hotels close to the trail however, accommodation is limited in some rural sections.
-You can find these listed on our website here.
+You can find accommodation on the Long Distance Walk page.

 Leave No Trace